schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flora

-A dietitian uses a big-money watchdog at a ambivalent pit.
+A dietitian uses a big-money watchdog at an ambivalent pit.

 ## Colloquial Happiness